dustinlacewell/pin/README.markdown

 **pin** doesn't do much on it's own but plugins can add new functionality to existing commands or new commands all together.
 Let's go ahead and install the *pin-venv* plugins to give **pin** the ability to work with *VirtualEnv*.

-Remove existing pin dotfoler and install pinvenv
+Remove existing pin dot-folder and install pinvenv

     $ rm -fdr .pin/
     $ sudo pip install pinvenv